infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 The CHB is an immutable block (it cannot be updated) whose address is the hash of its content.
-This feature ensures the data is tamper-proof: when fetching a CHB through the `Get` API call, infinit will recompute the hash of the content and check it against the address.
-If both hash do not match `Get` will return a `VALIDATION_FAILED` error.
+This feature ensures the data is tamper-proof: when fetching a CHB through the `fetch` API call, infinit will recompute the hash of the content and check it against the address.
+If both hash do not match `fetch` will return an exception.

-CHB exposes one additional feature through the `block.owner` field: if set to the address of an ACB, then removing the CHB will only be allowed if the user would be allowed to remove said ACB.
+CHB exposes one additional feature through the `block.owner` field: if set to the address of mutable block, then removing the CHB will only be allowed if the user would be allowed to remove said mutable block.

 <a name="MB"></a>
 ### Mutable blocks (MB) ###